xmendez/wfuzz/docs/user/advanced.rst

 Filtering results
 ^^^^^^^^^^^^^^^^^

-The --filter command line parameter in conjuntion with the described filter language allows you to peform more complex result triage than the standard filter switches such as "--hc/hl/hw/hh", "--sc/sl/sw/sh" and "-ss/hs".
+The --filter command line parameter in conjunction with the described filter language allows you to perform more complex result triage than the standard filter switches such as "--hc/hl/hw/hh", "--sc/sl/sw/sh" and "-ss/hs".

 An example below::